Celtics Vs. 76ers Preview: Keys To Victory, Prediction For Second-Round Series

 76ERS’ KEYS TO VICTORY

 1. Pace.
 Simmons is an absolute dynamo with the ball in his hand and open space around him.
-While Philadelphia has great size, all of their starters are capable of stepping out and knocking down both mid-range and 3-point shots.
-As manifested in the series against Milwaukee, the Celtics struggled when the Bucks were able to get out in transition and open the floor.
+While Philadelphia has great size, all of their starters are capable of stepping out and knocking down both mid-range and 3-point shots, aside from Simmons.
+As manifested in the series against Milwaukee, the Celtics struggled when the Bucks were able to get out in transition and open up the floor.
 If the 76ers maintain their highly active offense and avoid becoming stagnant, Boston will have a difficult time staying the course.

 2. Ball security.
 As impressive as the 76ers’ offense is, the unit often shoots itself in the foot.
 Philadelphia ranked dead last in the NBA during the regular season averaging 16.5 turnovers per game, and it averaged 16 giveaways per contest in the first round.
 Boston thrives off making opponents pay for their mistakes, so being careful with the basketball is critical.